scriptographers/UnPlag/README.md

 - Testing visualization approaches like **Surface plots**, **Heat maps** (or **Grayscale image**), **Graph** representation
 - Make UX better by adding features like user interactive tools
 - Implementing and integrating **multiple model** system

 ---

+### Routes

+#### **/register**

+- Register the user
+- Only accessible if the user is not logged in
+- Redirects to login if successful

+#### **/login**

+- Login the user
+- Only accessible if the user is not logged in
+- Redirects to dashboard if successful

+#### **/changepwd**

+- User can change/update password
+- Only if the user is logged in or not, just checks if a token is present or not
+- If token is expired, throws a 401 error -> tries refreshing, if failed -> logout and back to login page
+- Redirects to dashboard if successful

+#### **/dashboard**

+- Landing page after login
+- Displays list of uploads and their results
+- Only if the user is logged in and if the token has not expired.

+#### **/profile**

+- Contains the profile details (for now only nickname)
+- Only if the user is logged in and if the token has not expired

+#### **profile/edit**

+- User can update the profile
+- Only if the user is logged in and if the token has not expired
+- Redirects to the profile page if the edit was successful.

+#### **/upload**

+- User uploads files here (for now only zip, tar, gz, rar are allowed)
+- Only if the user is logged in and if the token has not expired
+- Redirects to the display of the result if the upload is successful.

+#### **display/:id**

+- User could view the result here.
+For now prints only the csv data
+- Only if the user is logged in and if the token has not expired.
+- Throws 403 error if the user is not allowed to view this or it doesn’t exist -> back to dashboard

+---